sbfrancisco/template-web/README.md

-# Simple Web App Template
+# simple web app template

 this project is a basic template for building a web application using Ruby, Sinatra, and ActiveRecord.
 It provides a clean structure to help you start your own web app quickly.